vardhans/coding-challenge/readme.md

     - And the Payout/Carryover which is the sum of the above numbers
 * User could also have multiple loans retrieved from the web api (refer to /images/3.retrieving-multiple-loans.png)
 * Again selecting each loan (ticking the top up button), would show Payout/Carryover amount at the top (refer to /images/4.selecting-individual-loans-when-there-is-multiple-loans.png)
-* Ticking the top up checkbox for multiple loans, would fill the sum of all selected loans in the Carryover/Payout Amount at the top of the page (refer to /images/5.selecting-multiple-loans.png)
+* Ticking the top up checkbox for multiple loans, would fill the sum of Payout/Carryover amount of all selected loans in the Carryover/Payout Amount at the top of the page (refer to /images/5.selecting-multiple-loans.png)

-* Display retrieved loans on the page as expandable cards as shown in the image.
+* Display retrieved loans on the page as expandable cards as shown in the images (refer to /images/2.selecting-individual-loans.png).
 * `Apply for Increased Loan Amounts` button should be enabled only when selected balance is more than `0`.
 * `Apply for new Loan` button needs to be disabled when 3 or more accounts are available.